alecjacobson/computer-graphics-raster-images/README.md

 >
 > This markdown document, and those for all other assignments, contains
 > $\LaTeX$ math.
 GitHub just shows the un-evaluated LaTeX code, but other
-> markdown browsers will show the typeset math.
-You can also generate
+> markdown browsers may show the typeset math.
+Alaternatively, open the
+> `README.html` (must be online) to view the equations.
+>
-> `README.html` using
+> For reference, you can generate `README.html` from the `README.md` using
 > [multimarkdown](http://fletcherpenney.net/multimarkdown/):
 >
 >     cat markdown/header.md README.md | multimarkdown --process-html -o README.html